Hybrid AI: Components, applications, use cases and development

 Hybrid AI’s unique composition allows it to deliver superior performance and accuracy, overcoming the limitations of using a single AI approach.
 This method finds extensive utility in various domains like customer service and natural language processing, where it skillfully handles common as well as complex queries.
 Other applications of hybrid AI include making informed predictions based on medical data analysis, improving the accuracy of targeted advertisements, and more.
 Essentially, hybrid AI serves as a robust framework that maximizes the advantages of human and artificial intelligence to deliver precise and contextually relevant outcomes.

-Let’s illustrate the concept of hybrid AI with a scenario.
+Let’s illustrate the concept of hybrid AI model with a scenario.
 Visualize a machine learning system designed to detect faulty products.
 The system is taught to differentiate between defective and non-defective items by feeding it hundreds or thousands of samples.
 Once trained, the system can reliably and swiftly identify faulty products, often outperforming human accuracy.
 But, the question arises, what happens after a defective product is identified?

 Here’s where additional data comes into play.
 We need answers to several questions to derive meaningful actions from the identification.
 For instance, which production line did the defective product come from?
 What is the financial implication of the defect?
 Who were the suppliers?
 Which process was responsible for the defect?
 What information needs to be shared with the managers to address the issue?
 This is the point where machine learning data needs to be put into context, and that’s where symbolic AI comes in.
 Symbolic AI helps comprehend and reason semantic knowledge, including establishing rules for extracting relevant insights.